When: April 29, 2025 (In-Depth Day)

 Heartbeat typically provides 15-20 scholarships at some level to its annual conference.
 Demand for scholarships is generally greater than what we can provide, but Heartbeat provides as many as we possibly can, based on what the budget will allow in that conference year.
 Furthermore, typically, we award only one scholarship per organization.
 You must apply so that you can be considered for a scholarship.

-Scholarships do not cover visa application expenses, accommodations, or transportation.
+Scholarships typically do not cover visa application expenses, accommodations, or transportation.
 Most scholarships will cover registration for the conference only.
 Registration includes all hotel-provided, conference-related meals.
 There may be one or two meals you will have to pay for independently.

-Check to see if you are currently affiliated with Heartbeat directly, or with one of our Joint Affiliation Network partners (JAN).
+Check to see if you are currently affiliated with Heartbeat directly, or with one of our Joint Affiliation Network (JAN) partners.
 Our JANs are Pregnancy Help Network, Association for Life of Africa, Be’Ad Chaim, Pregnancy Care Canada, Centros de Ayuda para la Mujer, Movimento per la Vita, Pregnancy Help Australia, Pregnancy Support Services of Asia, and ProVida.
 You can check your affiliation status by asking your JAN leader, and if you are affiliated with Heartbeat directly you can log in to your account.
 If you find that your status is in grace or expired, you will need to reaffiliate.
 In that case, contact the JAN or click here to reaffiliate.

 No. In fact, calling and emailing several times slows down the entire process.
 You will receive acknowledgment of receipt of your application.
 After that, the International Program Specialist will review and check the information submitted for each application.
 With few exceptions, applications are considered on a first come first serve basis.

-It will be a hard close on January 15, 2024.
+It will be a hard close on December 20, 2024.
 That means that no more applications will be accepted.
 Do not delay if you want your application to be considered.
 Late applications will not be considered.

-Decisions will be made and emails will be sent out on February 15, 2024, to individuals who have received scholarships.
+Decisions will be made and emails will be sent out on February 3, 2025, to individuals who have received scholarships.
 If you do not receive an email saying you have received a scholarship, assume you have NOT received a scholarship.

 Scholarship recipients are expected to:

-• Understand English at a level sufficient for keynotes and workshops
+● Understand English at a level sufficient for keynotes and workshops;

-• Attend conference workshops and keynote sessions
+● Attend In-Depth Day, conference workshops, and keynote sessions;

-• Grant permission for the use of your pictures and stories to be used by Heartbeat
+● Grant permission for the use of your pictures and stories to be used by Heartbeat;

 The International Program Specialist, Ellen Foell.
 She can be reached at This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 Please do NOT contact others at Heartbeat International.
 It will only slow down the processing of your application.